Cannula: Intravenous cannulation

+Aortic cannulation

+An aortic cannula may be placed in the aorta, for example in a diseased ascending aorta, using the Seldinger technique.

 Nasal cannulation and oral-nasal cannulation

 A nasal cannula or an oral–nasal cannula consists of a flexible tube, usually with multiple short, open-ended branches for comfortable insertion into the nostrils and/or mouth, and may be used for the delivery of a gas (such as pure oxygen), a gas mixture (as, for example, during anesthesia), or to measure airflow into and out of the nose and/or mouth.

+In general aviation, a nasal cannula may be used to administer oxygen in non-pressurized aircraft flying 10,000 feet above sea level.

 Tracheotomy tube

 The removal of a tracheotomy tube is referred to as decannulation.

 Veterinary use

 A cannula is used in an emergency procedure to relieve pressure and bloating in cattle and sheep with ruminal tympany, due most commonly to their accidentally grazing wilted legume or legume-dominant pastures, particularly alfalfa, ladino, and red and white clover.

-Cannulas are a component used in the insertion of the Verichip.
+Cannulas are a component used in the insertion of veterinary microchips.

 Much larger cannulas are used to research about the digestive system of cannulated cows.